-- 1.1 Minimum requirements for use of DRS and appointment of third umpire - 1.1.1 The Home Board shall endeavor to broadcast all T20I Matches played in its country. - 1.1.2 Where matches are broadcast, the camera specification set out below shall be mandatory as a minimum requirement.
+- 1.1 Minimum requirements for use of DRS - 1.1.1 The camera specification set out below shall be mandatory as a minimum requirement.

-- 1.1.3 Where the camera specification set out above is provided, a third umpire shall be appointed to the match. - 1.1.4 If the minimum requirements for DRS to be used are satisfied, both participating Boards may agree to employ the DRS for a T20I match.
-Otherwise, the third umpire shall be appointed and empowered to use broadcast replays to make decisions that are referred to him/her in accordance with paragraph 2 (Umpire Reviews). - 1.1.5 The table below summarises the minimum requirements for DRS to be used, and the recommended regulations around the appointment of the third umpire.
+- 1.1.2 Where the camera specification set out above is provided, a third umpire shall be appointed to the match. - 1.1.3 If the minimum requirements for DRS to be used are satisfied, both participating Boards may agree to employ the DRS for an ODI.
+Otherwise, the third umpire shall be appointed and empowered to use broadcast replays to make decisions that are referred to him/her in accordance with paragraph 2 (Umpire Reviews). - 1.1.4 The table below summarises the minimum requirements for DRS to be used, and the recommended regulations around the appointment of the third umpire:

-Third Umpire (non-DRS) DRS Minimum Requirement Cameras Specification detailed in paragraph 1.1.2. - Specification detailed in paragraph 1.1.2.
+DRS Minimum Requirement - Specification detailed in paragraph 1.1.1.
 Technology - Approved ball-tracking technology Approved sound-based edge detection technology.
-Third Umpire Appointment Appointed by Home Board from an ICC Panel or First Class Panel of umpires.
-Appointed by the Home Board from an ICC Panel of umpires, subject to clause 2.1.3 of these Playing Conditions.
+Third Umpire Jurisdiction Umpire Reviews and Player Reviews Replays that can be used Any replay, stump microphone audio or technology detailed in paragraph 3.8.1 below.
+ICC Technical Officer The Home Board shall appoint an independent technology expert

-Third Umpire Jurisdiction Umpire Reviews only Umpire Reviews and Player Reviews Replays that can be used The third umpire shall only have access to replays of any camera images.
-Other technology which may be in use by the broadcaster for broadcast purposes (for example, ball-tracking technology, sound-based edge detection technology) and heat-based edge detection technology) shall not be used during Umpire Reviews.
-Any replay, stump microphone audio or technology detailed in paragraph 3.8.1 below.
-ICC Technical Officer Not required.
-The Home Board shall appoint an independent technology expert (ICC Technical Officer) to be present at every series in which the DRS is used to assist the third umpire and to protect the integrity of the DRS process.
+(ICC Technical Officer) to be present at every match.

-1.1.6 The Home Board shall ensure that a separate room is provided for the third umpire and that he/she has access to the television equipment and technology (where DRS is used) so as to be in the best position to facilitate the referral and/or consultation processes referred to in paragraphs 2 (Umpire Review) and 3 (Player Review) below.
+1.1.5 The Home Board shall ensure that a separate room is provided for the third umpire and that he/she has access to the television equipment and technology (where DRS is used) so as to be in the best position to facilitate the referral and/or consultation processes referred to in paragraphs 2 (Umpire Review) and 3 (Player Review) below.